ABCD-ReproNim/materials/_posts/2022-04-04-project-month.md

 • We expect all students participating in Project Month to adhere to our [ABCD-ReproNim Code of Conduct](https://docs.google.com/document/d/1XQf9aEggUlwIlft8mVGC1mdMjiJVWF4RDnnVGWKvfo8/edit?usp=sharing)

 **Questions?**

-DO you have a question about Project Month?
+Do you have a question about Project Month?
 Check out our [FAQ](https://docs.google.com/document/d/1_MpajolWdj3eN5vG83GnpljOO4t3Kmi7eOBPkZtXceY/edit?usp=sharing) or [send us a message](mailto:info@abcd-repronim.org).

 <!---
 • [Here](https://docs.google.com/presentation/d/1sM5Qd0ftUxxUt1gUVTTUGBaL6dPXezUVxn7pB2YJtag/edit?usp=sharing) is a presentation about what to expect and how to prepare.